 For our detectives who may need minimal assistance to manage mild anxiety or a gag reflex, nitrous oxide, or laughing gas, is available.
 Nitrous gas is colorless, is sweet-smelling and is administered in conjunction with oxygen.
 During the appointment, the child breathes nitrous oxide through a scented nose mask and remains conscious, fully alert and responsive.
 Once treatment is completed, the nitrous gas is turned off allowing it to leave the body with each breath.
-And within a matter of minutes, the child is breathing 100% oxygen again!
+So within a matter of minutes, the child is back breathing regular air again.

 Oral Conscious Sedation

 For our detectives who are young, may have mild-moderate anxiety and may need sufficient dental treatment, oral conscious sedation is available.
 After reviewing your child’s medical history and dental needs, we provide an oral prescription of medication(s) to be taken at your appointment in our office.
 As the medication begins to take effect, your child will become very sleepy.
 After a 30–60-minute waiting period, we place the nitrous oxide nose mask and slowly calm your child into a more comfortable and relaxed state.
 Your child will be conscious, responsive and breathing independently during treatment.
 It usually takes a few hours to recover from this type of sedation.